 It can feel so different, so unfamiliar, that it’s very uncomfortable.
 But when we let go of our usual round of tasks we can learn something new about how the mind works.
 It’s a rigorous discipline, an unusual experience of open time and non-focused effort that can refresh us.
 Having said something about how to rest, Devon and Craig say why: that it is to help ourselves, but even more it allows us to, “… have the energy, the space, and the emotional resources to actually be of benefit to others.”

 There’s a different kind of useful advice about helping ourselves in a NEW SCIENTIST article, “Cultivate Your Unconscious” by Emma Young.
 She presents some recent research about how we can hack our own brains.
 While Devon and Craig tell us something about unplugging from the constant flow of external information, the NEW SCIENTIST article tells us how to connect with and use functions of our brains that we might not know about:

 “It is early days, but already our growing understanding of the human mind means we can begin to hack our unconscious powers of inspiration, pain relief, emotional control, memory and more.”

-if doing nothing for half a day generates anxiety, follow the advice about lowering the stress level by slowing the rate of breathing:
+For example: if doing nothing for half a day generates anxiety, follow the advice about lowering the stress level by slowing the rate of breathing,